Like a tattoo itself, laser tattoo removal can be a time-consuming process, which takes commitment and perseverance.

 The success of a laser tattoo removal will often be determined by where it is located.
+As a general rule, the closer the tattoo is to your heart, the more effectively it can be removed.
 Areas of the body with a large blood and lymph node count, such as the face and neck, are the easiest to work on.
 The upper and lower back also have a high blood and lymph node count, as do arms and legs.
 The lower down the body a tattoo is, though, the harder it is to remove due to the lower blood and lymph node count.
 The Wall Street Journal cites location as a key factor in tattoo removal.

 When a tattoo is made, there are several things that happen to your skin.
 The major issue is damage to the epidermis, which is a given – although quality tattoos heal well, lower quality one’s heal more slowly and can result in scarring (even if it is not visible).
 Scar tissue is harder to remove a tattoo from than regular skin.